-റം T7 4 OVO

-A. Does your institution make use of degree-seeking applicants? or SAT Subject T est scores in adm ission decisions f for first-time, first-year, If yes, place check marks in the appreaul 2020. opriate boxes below to reflect your institution's policies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with or without writing accepted

-If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process): SAT with or without ESSAY component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay

-For admission \square \boxtimes

-For placement

-For advising

-In place of an application essay

-As a validity check on the application essay

-No college policy as of now

 Not using essay component

-- D. In addition, does your institution use applicants' test scores for academic advising?
-No - E. Latest date by which SAT or ACT scores must be received for fall-term admission: 1/15 Latest date by which SAT Subject Test scores must be received for fall-term admission: 1/15 - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-The college has a flexible testing policy which gives students the option of submitting three scores from the sub scores on the SAT, ACT or from SAT Subject Scores, AP or IB exams.
-Under this policy, CC has received SAT and/or ACT scores from most applicants, however, based on the method utilized by the admission reviewer to admit the student, students are categorized as SAT, ACT, or Flex testing.
-In an effort to show a demographic profile more reflective of our student body, scores for admits based on the flex testing policy, but who submitted full scores for SAT or ACT are included.
-Students for whom no SAT or ACT scores were submitted are not included.

-G. Please indicate which h tests your institution us ses for placement (e. g., state tests): SAT ACT SAT Subject Tests AP \boxtimes CLEP Institutional Exam \boxtimes State Exam (specify)):

-Freshman Profile
+Entrance exams

+Does your institution make use of SAT, AC degree-seeking applicants: Γ, or SAT Sub oject Test scores in admission deci sions for first-tin ne, first-year,

+⊠ Yes □ No

+If yes, place check marks in the appropriate 2022. boxes below to o reflect your insti tution's policies for use in admiss sion for Fall

+Require Recommend Require for Some Consider if Submitted Not Used

+SAT or ACT $\boxtimes$

+ACT Only

+SAT Only

+SAT and SAT Subject Tests or ACT

+SAT Subject Tests

+2022 please indicate which ONE of the follow process): □ ACT with writing required □ ACT with writing recommended □ ACT with or without writing acce.
+If your institution will make use of the SAT 2022 please indicate which ONE of the follow process): □ SAT with Essay component required SAT with ESSAY component record SAT with or without ESSAY component record SAT with ESSAY compone pted in admission of wing applies ( red ommended aponent accept lecisions for first-tregardless of whet ime, first-year, o legree-seeking ap ore will be used i oplicants for Fall

+SAT Essay ACT I Essay

+For admission ]

+For placement l

+For advising 1

+In place of an application essay 1

+As a validity check on the application process 1

+No college policy of now l

+Not using essay component $\boxtimes$ $\boxtimes$ ]

+D. In addition, does your institution use applicants' test scores for academic advising?
-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9.
-Percent and number of first time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree seeking, first time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.
-Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+Yes  No E. Late est date by which SAT or ACT scores must be received for fall-term admission: $\Rightarrow 1/15/2021$ Late est date by which SAT Subject Test scores must be received for fall-term admission: $\Rightarrow$ NA ressary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not uired of some students): G. Pleas se indicate which tests your institution uses for placement (e.g., state tests): □ SAT □ ACT □ SAT Subject Tests □ AP □ CLEP □ Institutional Exam □ State Exam (specify): C9-C1 2: Freshman Profile enrolled information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) student in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and admitted under special arrangements. cent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national dized (SAT/ACT) test scores. ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. ✓ Do not convert SAT scores to ACT scores and vice versa. ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example:

-Percent submitting SAT scores: 42.7% Number submitting SAT scores: 232 Percent submitting ACT scores: 51.7% Number submitting ACT scores: 281
+• If you average the scores, use the average to report the scores

+Percent Number

+Submitting SAT Scores 50% 268

+Submitting ACT Scores 43% 232

+If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other).

-For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the freshman population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).
+For each assessment listed below, report the score that represents the $25^{th}$ percentile (the score that 25 percent of the freshman population scored at or below) and the $75^{th}$ percentile score (the score that 25 percent scored at or above).